dylandasilva1999/Zap/README.md

 * Remove the two `Button` interaction.
 * Add a slogan to the splash screen.
-* Update the enterNameView that the button shows after user typed their name.
+* Update the enterNameView that the button shows after the user typed their name.
-* Add sound effects to results screen.
+* Add sound effects to the results screen.

 <!-- MOCKUPS -->
 ## Mockups